Endava-Sofia/endava_azuredevops_challenge/README.md

             task:

-  c.
-Use MSBuld or any other build solution like CakeBuild(or similar) to buld the code to “Release”.
+  *  Use MSBuld or any other build solution like CakeBuild(or similar) to buld the code to “Release”.

 2. Pipeline should have at least two stages.
 (Example: Dev > QA > PROD.)
 3. Present working solution by giving us an access to your Azure/Azure DevOps environment.
 (You can try using VM instances or App Services, SQL instances and so on.)